raspberrypilearning/321-make-mentor-guide/en/step_9.md

 --- task ---

-**Tip:** When you work through the Design and Invent projects before your club session, why not use your knowledge of your learners to create an example that is meaningful to them?
-You can showcase this example at the start of the session to help learners generate ideas.
+**Tip:** When you work through the Design and Invent projects before your club session, why not use your knowledge of your creators to make an example that is meaningful to them?
+You can showcase this example at the start of the session to help creators generate ideas.

 --- /task ---